-More than 3 million new grads will pick up college degrees this spring.
-Only about a quarter (24%) of these new grads are heading to grad school.
-Some new grads will travel and explore, but most of these new grads are heading into the job market.
-One of the biggest job search hurdles will be the job interview.
-Therefore I assembled this reading list of job interview tips for new grads at The HBCU Career Center.
+More than 3 million new grads pick up college degrees every spring.
+Only about a quarter (24%) of these new grads are planning to head to grad school.
+Some new grads travel and explore, but most of these new grads head straight into the job market.
+One of the biggest job search hurdles for new grads will be the job interview.
+Therefore I assembled this reading list of job interview tips for new grads.

 Before the Job Interview

-Do your research – Expand your Career and Industry awareness.
+- Do your research and expand your career and industry awareness.
 One of the biggest complaints from recruiters?
 New grads who come to the job interview knowing nothing about their company.

 During the Job Interview